Happ wins 5th straight decision, Yankees beat Jays 6-2

 New York opened the scoring with a four-run second against struggling Blue Jays right-hander Edwin Jackson.
 The spurt started when Thairo Estrada reached on a two-out throwing error by third baseman Vladimir Guerrero Jr., whose throw to first struck Estrada in the helmet.
 Estrada was checked and remained in the game.

-Cameron Maybin singled, LeMahieu hit an RBI double and Hicks followed with a three-run homer, his third.
+Maybin singled, LeMahieu hit an RBI double and Hicks followed with a three-run homer, his third.

 Urshela hit a leadoff blast in the fourth, his fourth.
 Three batters later, LeMahieu chased Jackson with an RBI single.